starling021/ehtools/README.md

                             (uninstall ehtools modules)
     -h  --help            Give this help list.

+To install ehtools modules you need to execute the following command:

+    INFO: The ehtools INSTALLER will ask you to "install" or "not install" ehtools modules and if you answered "not install" and want to install them, run the following command!

+> modules -i

 > Ehtools Modules Snapshot (EMS)

     INFO: EMS is a saved ehtools modules data from /bin/ehtools and